• Skip to primary navigation

 • Stock heads won’t allow for full sound potential

-But it comes without cymbals (which is normal for advanced kits).
-So you’d have to spend some extra cash for a good budget pack of those.
+My only objection to this kit is that it comes without cymbals.
+While this is normal for advanced kits, since most experienced players will buy their symbols separately, you would expect them to be included in a kit for beginners.
+So you’ll have to spend some extra cash for a good budget pack of cymbals.
 (See the cymbal section below to find out that they don’t have to be expensive.)

 Still, if you’re an ambitious beginner willing to spend some money, this kit can take you a long way into your drumming career.
 See what John, who recently bought it, has to say about the Export.